 Sanctuary: In the episode "Metamorphosis", Henry has Will pull a dangerous stunt (that does not end well) in order to change a light bulb on a chandelier that is out of reach.
 Nevermind that Henry is a technical genius, or that he has lived inside the Sanctuary for most of his life and should therefore know about the switch that lowers the chandelier.
 Even a simple folding ladder would have worked.

 The Sarah Jane Adventures: Sarah Jane Smith in the story The Temptation of Sarah Jane, and her temptation to stop her parents' death, with numerous lampshade hangings.
-Thankfully, she's a good actor, and it's built up (she is also Genre Savvy enough to know how screwed she is).
+Thankfully, she's a good actor, and it's built up.

 Quinn, when she dated a reporter that she got to know when he wanted information that she had.
 Her surprise after he died that he was still working on the case was especially baffling for someone who apparently has so many secrets herself.